CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 ### What is the `INSTANCE_NUMBER` variable used for?

-This variable allows your application to differentiate each running node on the applicative level.
+This variable allows your application to differentiate each running node on the application level.

 It will contain a different number for each instance of your application.